 - Enable batching.
-If you are using the Send to Splunk HTTP Event Collector function, then batching is already done for you.
+If you are using the Send to a Splunk Index with Batching function, then batching is already done for you.
 Otherwise, use either the Batch Bytes or Batch Records functions in your pipeline.

 - Do not use an SSL-enabled Splunk Enterprise server.

-- Disable HEC acknowledgments in the Send to Splunk HTTP Event Collector or the Send to a Splunk Index function.
+- Disable HEC acknowledgments in the Send to a Splunk Index with Batching or the Send to a Splunk Index function.

-async = truein Send to Splunk HTTP Event Collector or the Send to a Splunk Index function.
+async = truein Send to a Splunk Index with Batching or the Send to a Splunk Index function.